 In general, yes.
 However, the Labour Market Needs Test is not required:

-- Where the job is an occupation included on the Highly Skilled Eligible Occupations List
+- Where the job is an occupation included on the Critical Skills Occupations List

 - Where the job offer is in respect of an eligible employment with a minimum annual remuneration of €60,000.
-Employment permits cannot be issued in respect of employments, irrespective of remuneration, on the Ineligible Categories of Employment for an Employment Permit List
+Employment permits cannot be issued in respect of employments, irrespective of remuneration, on the Ineligible List of Occupations for Employment Permits

 - Where a recommendation from Enterprise Ireland or IDA Ireland has been made in relation to the job offer (this applies to client companies of Enterprise Ireland or IDA Ireland only)